hiproxy/hiproxy/README.md

-  start   Start a local proxy server stop    Stop the local proxy server reload  Restart the local proxy server (In development) state   Show all the servers state open    Open browser and set proxy
+  start   Start a local proxy server stop    Stop the local proxy server restart  Restart the local proxy server state   Show all the servers state open    Open browser and set proxy